Housing Choice Voucher Questions and Answers

-What is the Section 8 (Housing Choice Voucher) Program?
+What is the Housing Choice Voucher (formerly Section 8) Program?

-The Section 8 (Housing Choice Voucher) Program is a federal funded program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
+The Housing Choice Voucher Program is a federal funded program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 The participant is free to choose any housing that meets the requirements of the program.

 Housing choice vouchers are administered locally by public housing agencies (PHAs).
 The PHAs receive federal funds from the U.S. Department of Housing and Urban Development (HUD) to administer the voucher program.